DanaDhafer/Workshop2/README.md

 the results after being  processed will be returned to the user’s page

+## Testing
+ we use Travis CI is a hosted, distributed continuous integration service used to build and test projects hosted at GitHub issue we faced in the build prosse , it was alwayas show filed prosse until we change the script in package.json to  " No test specified " because we dont have specified test casess .

 Authors
 its group work - @MehafAllazzam - @Manarr12 - @LeenOb - @DanaDhafer